focus-editor/focus/LOG.md

         - Select words by ctrl+D
         - Fix the weird doubling of characters when pasted a newline

+- Search text
+    - Use the naive functions first, optimise later if needed (also measure first)
+    - Case-sensitive
+    - Case-insensitive

 - Implement semantic highlighting
     - Polymorphic structs and possibly other types
     - Highlight globals?